 This Smart Beta strategy allows companies in very different sectors to be compared directly to each other.

-Since last year’s results are ancient history as far the stock market is concerned the index uses the consensus forecasts from all the analysts for each company for next year’s dividend payment.
+Since last year’s results are ancient history as far as the stock market is concerned, the index uses the consensus forecasts from all the analysts for each company for next year’s dividend payment.

 The total figure, currently about £85 billion, has not changed much over the past year or so and has accurately anticipated the lacklustre capital returns of the stock market this year very well.
 Historically, there is a good correlation between increasing, or falling, dividends and rising, or declining, markets.

 Few people now dispute that stock markets get to the right valuation eventually.
 What a dividend-based Smart Beta approach offers is the ability to avoid overpriced companies along the way, because of its bias to value, and that should give better returns in the long run.